simplerings/simple/README.md

 ## Credits

-Simple is based on Bitcoin
+Simple is based on Litecoin

 ## Donations